photoprism/photoprism-docs/docs/getting-started/advanced/backups.md

 A full backup of your PhotoPrism instance includes:

-1. All photo, video, and sidecar files in your `originals` folder
+1. All content from your `originals` folder
 2. An index database SQL dump

 The best way to create an index backup is to run this command in a terminal: